emreeaktas/discover-movie-and-tv-series/README.md

 ## Usage

-1. Sign up for an account.
+1. Log in an account which is created by developer earlier.
-2. Log in using your credentials.
+2. Based on your role, you will have access to different components.
-3. Based on your role, you will have access to different components.
+3. You can discover trending movies and tv series or you can discover movies and tv series by their genres.
 ## API

 - Trending Movies and TV Series: [TMDb Trending API](https://www.themoviedb.org/documentation/api/discover)